prakash122/NodeBlog/blogs/NPM.md

 	..
 	..

-After few interactive questions it will generate a json like
+After few interactive questions it will generate the json file with contents

 	{
 	  "name": "MyNodePrjt",